saturnoluis/personal-cv/README.md

   priorities and ensure efficient delivery of tasks.
 Despite working remotely, I maintained fluid communication with the team and met deadlines.

+### Senior Frontend Developer at [MercadoLibre](https://mercadolibre.com.ar)
+*Buenos Aires, Argentina* - *December 2020 - November 2021*

+As a senior frontend developer for a leading e-commerce platform in Latin America, I collaborated with the team responsible for the user help portal in developing new features, taking into account cross-browser compatibility, SEO, and accessibility.
+I was also responsible for on-call duties, including incident resolution, bug fixing, and user support.
+This role allowed me to gain experience in delivering high-quality e-commerce solutions.

+**My main responsibilities included:**

+* **Development of new features for the help center:** This included creating new FAQ pages, focusing on cross-browser compatibility, search engine optimization (SEO), and accessibility.
+Ensuring that these features were easily discoverable by users through search engines and the site's internal navigation.
+* **Ensuring compliance with accessibility standards:** I implemented UI elements following MercadoLibre's accessibility guidelines, including color palettes and contrast requirements, to provide a user-friendly experience for individuals with color blindness or other visual impairments.
+* **Working with a proprietary UI framework based on React:** I learned and effectively used MercadoLibre's proprietary UI framework, adapting to its specific conventions and functionalities while maintaining consistency with the overall platform design.
+* **Performing on-call duties:** My responsibilities included incident resolution and bug fixing, monitoring application logs, recognizing alarms, and creating detailed reports for the responsible teams to ensure quick incident resolution and minimize user impact.

 ---